JuanMaRo/notes/README.md

 ## Tool

-### Lerna (version **8.1.3**)

-This tool manage JavaScript monorepositories.
-A monorepository it's an only repository the has many packages or projects which may be related to each other.
-It ease the process with some utilities and workflows to work with many packages.

 ### git (version **2.25.1**)

 This is the main tool to control the versions of the code.
 It creates a history and revert changes if necesary.
 It provide a CLI to make different operations like initialice a repository, add changes, work with branches and collaborate with other developers.